noahlevenson/passerby/README.md

 Free Food was developed at [Consumer Reports Digital Lab](https://digital-lab.consumerreports.org/) by Hacker in Residence (and co-owner of [Pizzeria La Rosa](https://www.youtube.com/watch?v=9bz1Ko5ZDzQ&t=266s) in New Rochelle, NY) [Noah Levenson](https://noahlevenson.com).

 ### :handbag: Portability as a design requirement
 Restaurant owners are accustomed to using marketplace order management apps, such as those provided by Grubhub and DoorDash, on mobile devices.
 But hungry people shouldn't be expected to download a mobile app to order food.
-Thus, a mandatory objective of this implementation is to ensure portability across a variety of JS runtimes.
+Thus, a mandatory objective of this implementation is to ensure portability across a variety of disparate JS runtimes.

 |JS Runtime  |Compatible?|Dependencies|Notes                                                    |
 |------------|-----------|------------|---------------------------------------------------------|